sara-nl/clouddocs/surfcursus-extras-2015-Oct-15.markdown

 >**Food for brain:**
 >
-> Logout and login again.
-Is your file still in `/data` directory?
+> Create a file in your in `/data` directory.
+Logout and login again.
+Is your file still there?
 Shutdown the VM and start it again, do you see your changes on the datablock?

-### <a name="7.-Install-a-virtual-Desktop"></a> 7.
-Install a virtual Desktop
+* From now on, you can transfr files from e.g. your laptop on the newly created disk.

+>**Food for brain:**
+>
+> Try to copy a file from your laptop to `/data`, e.g with `scp myfile ubuntu@145.100.59.233:/data`.
+Does it work?
+Do you have the permissions to do so?

+>**Note:**
+>
+> Shut down all the VMs when you are done